ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 never put security-critical or private information into the callback URI in a cleartext form.
 For example, if the client software includes a post-redirect target URI in its callback URI to the AS, this target URI could be manipulated by an attacker, creating an open redirector at the client.
-Instead, a client instance can use an unguessable identifier into the URI that can then be used by the client software to look up the details of the pending request.
+Instead, a client instance can use an unguessable identifier in the URI that can then be used by the client software to look up the details of the pending request.
 Since this approach requires some form of statefulness by the client software during the redirection process, clients that are not capable of holding state through a redirect should not use redirect-based interaction mechanisms.